avidrucker/autofocus-clj-ver-1/doc/to-do's.md

 - Item visibility toggling (hiding / showing)
 - Enable the user to say that there is more work to do on a task after ending a focus session
 - Splash screen

+## Questions

+- [x] How can reviewing be made interruptible / cancellable while also being functionally pure with separation of concerns? (context: in the past, this seems to require both IO and while loops)

+  - [x] Answer: Generate the full list of questions up front when starting a review session.
+Next, once you are done reviewing, submit the list of inputted yes/no/quit choices to update the to-do list.
+- [ ] Can state be removed/reduced using a threading macro?
+What other effective strategies are there to reduce/remove the usage of `let`?
+See `scaffold-e2e-test-simple`